 #5 Burqas (veil) are not an Iranian thing.

-This is another misconception seen in the media or in films about Iran.
+This is another misconception seen in the media or in films about dress code in Iran.
 You will see women wearing black Chadors but chances you’ll see someone with a veil is almost zero in Iran.
 It’s just not in the culture, no matter how much someone might be conservative.

 #6 Expand your scarf collection.